 One of the great ironies I’ve found is that while the tech may get people to come, it’s the deep understanding of esports that gets people to stay.
 While other fantasy sports platforms have tacked on an esports offering as a platform afterthought, Esports One was built for fantasy esports from the ground up.
 We live, eat, breathe, and most importantly, talk esports every day.
 Our community consistently remarks on our accessibility and responsiveness to their questions and ideas.
 By putting the user first we’re building a loyal following that helps drive word-of-mouth.

 Building a Winner

 Since we launched our beta in January, we’ve seen tremendous growth at over 40% MoM.
-Even in the midst of a pandemic and an ever-shifting zeitgeist, user retention and stickiness has continued to exceed in our lofty expectations.
+Even in the midst of a pandemic and an ever-shifting zeitgeist, user retention and stickiness have continued to exceed our lofty expectations.